RomuloPires88/ens160/README.md

 # ENS160 MOX Gas Sensor
 Script for CO2 sensor

-# eCOâ‚‚ Sensor Logger with Real-Time Plotting
+# eCO_2 Sensor Logger with Real-Time Plotting

 This Python application interfaces with the **Adafruit ENS160** air quality sensor via I2C to monitor and log **eCOâ‚‚ (equivalent COâ‚‚)** concentrations in real time.
 It includes a graphical interface using `matplotlib` with control buttons and keyboard shortcuts to define initial time markers, adjust environment parameters, save data, and more.